kabigkrish/Trading-Bot/README.md

 # Trading-Bot

-#This program uses 5 paisa Trading Api
+# 1.This program uses 5 paisa Trading Api to buy and sell stocks.